mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

 .. sourcecode:: ini

-    # disable static file serving with MediaCore
+    # disable static file serving with MediaCore CE
     static_files = false

-The second speedup will allow MediaCore to take advantage of NGINX XSendfile and have NGINX serve all media files (.mp3, .mp4, etc.) directly.
+The second speedup will allow MediaCore CE to take advantage of NGINX XSendfile and have NGINX serve all media files (.mp3, .mp4, etc.) directly.
 To enable this, edit another line in ``/path/to/mediacore_install/deployment.ini``.
 Find the files_serve_method line, and set it to nginx_redirect.